jewelsjacobs/jewelsjacobs.github.io/source/heroku/index.markdown

  A lot of permission errors occur because of public / private key craziness.
  If you run into any `Permission denied (publickey)` errors during this process, get with me and I will help.
-If your looking for ways to fix it yourself, check out this Heroku Guide [Managing Your SSH Keys](https://devcenter.heroku.com/articles/keys)
+If you're looking for ways to fix it yourself, check out this Heroku Guide [Managing Your SSH Keys](https://devcenter.heroku.com/articles/keys)

 ## Deploy Your App To Heroku